ucb-stat133/stat133-labs/2019-spring/lab03-data-tables.md

     read the next 10 lines (lines 11-20)?
 Name this data as `abalone20`, and check its structure with `str()`.

+  - Read the documentation of `read.table()` about the argument `colClasses`.
+What happens when you specify the data-type of one or more columns as `"NULL"`?

   - Use the following functions to start examining descriptive aspects about the `abalone` data frame: